Ash has worked in animal shelter medicine for nearly a decade, and has helped identify some of the most obscure mixed-breed dogs.

 - Webbed Paws and Dewclaws: Inspect your dog's paws.
 Are the feet webbed?
-Does your dog have dewclaws, otherwise known as vestigial digits between the inner wrist and elbow or inner ankle and knee (human anatomy terms, if you will).
+Does your dog have dewclaws, otherwise known as vestigial digits between the inner wrist and elbow or inner ankle and knee (human anatomy terms, if you will)?
 Perhaps your dog even has double dewclaws (generally characteristic of prominent large breeds).

 - Spotted Tongue: Look at your dog's tongue, is bubblegum pink or spotted?
-There is the common misconception that the Chow Chow is the only breed that possesses a spotted tongue, but nearly three dozen breeds display this trait.
+There is a common misconception that the Chow Chow is the only breed that possesses a spotted tongue, but nearly three dozen breeds display this trait.

 - Heterochromia: How about your dog's eyes—is one blue and one brown?
 This condition, while rare, may be linked to Huskies, Australian Shepherds, and Louisiana Catahoula Leopard Dogs.

-- Chondrodysplasia: An intentionally bred trait of Bassett Hounds, Dachshunds, and Corgis.
+- Chondrodysplasia: An intentionally bred trait of Basset Hounds, Dachshunds, and Corgis.
 These breeds are often affectionately termed "low-riders" in veterinary medicine.
 Short legs, long bodies, and sometimes bowed legs, their body types give them an advantage in the field.

 Your Dog's Behavior Says a Lot About Their Breed